datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 *IMPORTANT*: As noted previously in this topic, here are the differences between `standard` and `sidecar` caller modes:

 * In `standard` mode, the `vault write` command generates new tokens.
 The `sidecar` mode does not support the `vault write` command.
-* In `standard` mode, the `vault read` command is used to read a token; that is, get an existing token's information from vault.
+* In `standard` mode, the `vault read` command gets an existing token's information from vault (also known as reading a token).
 The `sidecar` mode uses the `vault read` command to generate new tokens.
 * The `sidecar` mode does not support fetching the existing token's information.

 *Follow these steps for `standard` mode.*  For the steps in `sidecar` mode, see [this section](#using-sidecar), which appears later in this topic.